-Promoting the City of Pyde and Macquario Park as a place to de business to attract employment expertunities and services to the city
+Promoting the City of Ryde and Macquarie Park as a place to do business to attract employment opportunities and services to the city.

-Program of ongoing workshops for up to 500 businesses per annum

-Dolivory of adopted program of
+Program of ongoing workshops for up to 500 businesses per annum Delivery of adopted program of Actions from the Economic Development Strategy activities that assist local businesses thrive.